 - 4 corn tortillas

-- 1/4 cup lightly packed fresh cilantro leaves, coarsely chopped
+- 1/4 cup lightly packed cilantro leaves, coarsely chopped

 - 1 scallion, white and green parts, coarsely chopped